jmathews93/IoTProtocols/README.md

 RELEVANT INFO
 --------------
-All graphs are located in graphs/generated_graphs folder. graphs/generated_graphs_old are deprecated
+All graphs are located in graphs/generated_graphs folder. graphs/generated_graphs_old are deprecated.
-Charts in graphs/line_charts are quite gross so cleaner versions of them are in graphs/cleaner
+Charts in graphs/line_charts are quite gross so cleaner versions of them are in graphs/cleaner.

-Graphs can all be regenerated with graphs/generate_graphs.py though beware, it's very ugly and will require some prior knowledge on matplotlib.
+Graphs can all be regenerated with graphs/generate_graphs.py though beware, it's very ugly and will require some prior knowledge on matplotlib to get working cleanly.
 Each graph should be generated sepeartely for now until I can get in and clean it all up to make them all run in one go.